 - Green Laning – Green laning insurance coverage is necessary if you enjoy exploring unsurfaced, unclassified country roads or enjoy driving to places others can’t reach.

-- Temporary Use – Depending on the owner’s insurance policy, you can typically borrow a 4×4 for a period of 1 – 28 days.
+- Temporary Use – Depending on the owner’s insurance policy, you can typically borrow a 4×4 for 1 – 28 days.
 Otherwise, if used only at weekends, contact your insurer about a limited mileage policy.

 If you’ll be doing green lane driving and off-roading, check if the policy covers it.
 If not, give it another look and see if you can save some money with these features removed.
 There’s no point paying for the extra risk on your profile if you’re only going to be cruising down the M1!